allenai/allenact/docs/getting_started/abstractions.md

 ## Experiment configuration

-In `embodied-ai`, experiments are definied by implementing the abstract `ExperimentConfig` class.
+In `allenact`, experiments are definied by implementing the abstract `ExperimentConfig` class.
 The methods of this implementation are then called during training/inference to properly set up the desired experiment.
 For example, the `ExperimentConfig.create_model` method will be called at the beginning of training to create the model to be trained.
 See either the ["designing your first minigrid experiment"]() or the ["designing an experiment for point navigation"]()